 Manufacturing industries and construction produce much of the energy they use by themselves, especially the pulp and paper industries.
 The trend in manufacturing industries is increased use of biofuels in the forest industry and outsourcing of power plants from industry to the energy sector.
+The share of wood fuels in energy sources used by manufacturing has grown from 28 to 41% in ten years.

-The production of industrial heat was 52.9 TWh in 2016.
+The production of industrial heat was 55.4 TWh in 2019.
 The production grew slightly from the year before.
 Over 70% of heat produced for the needs of industry was based on renewable fuels.
 The biggest user of industrial heat is the forest industry, which uses its own fuels in production, like black liquor and other wood fuels.
+53% of heat produced for the needs of manufacturing comes from black liquor.
 In the chemical and metal industries, part of the use of heat is considered as direct fuel use, and is thus not visible in the production figures on heat (Production of electricity and heat, Statistics Finland)

-2 Energy industries (NFR 1A1) and Manufacturing Industries and Construction (NFR 1A2)
+2A Energy industries (NFR 1A1)

-C hanges in chapter Ja nuary 2020 KS, TF, JM
+Changes in chapt ter January 2021 KS, TF, JM